TarunGenwa96/community-app/docs/how-to-add-a-new-topcoder-community.md

     - Inside `/src/shared/routes/Communities/Demo/Routes.jsx` you define necesary routing, as with usual `react-router` routing code;
     - Finally, you link this routing code into `/src/shared/routes/Communities/Routes.jsx`.

+5. Depending on how you added the Home route to the `/src/shared/routes/Communities/Routes.jsx` file it is likely that it will need container.
+Place it in `src/shared/containers/tc-communities/demo/Home.js` you can re-use one of the existing sub-communities.

-5. At this point **demo** community is ready and accessible at the `/community/demo` route of the App (i.e., if we deploy dev version of the App to `community-west.topcoder-dev.com`, community will be accessible as `community-west.topcoder-dev.com/community/demo`).
+6. At this point **demo** community is ready and accessible at the `/community/demo` route of the App (i.e., if we deploy dev version of the App to `community-west.topcoder-dev.com`, community will be accessible as `community-west.topcoder-dev.com/community/demo`).

     To make **demo** community accessible via a dedicated sub-domain, e.g. like `demo.topcoder-dev.com`, you should use the `subdomains` property of community configuration.
 Beside it you should:
     -   Ensure that the web-server where the App is deployed allows access to the subdomain `demo.topcoder-dev`, and redirects incoming requests to the App.